erelon/tree2matrix/README.md

-# Project Title: Hierarchical Tree to Matrix Conversion for CNN Models (HERMANN)
+# Hierarchical Tree to Matrix Conversion for CNN Models (HERMANN)

-This project introduces a novel model, HERMANN, that converts hierarchical tree structures with values into matrices suitable for Convolutional Neural Networks (CNNs).
+This project introduces a novel model, HERMANN (Hierarchical Embedding foR Machine leArNiNg), that converts hierarchical tree structures with values into matrices suitable for Convolutional Neural Networks (CNNs).
 The core purpose of this project is to provide a new approach for handling hierarchical data in deep learning models, particularly CNNs.
+HERMANN constructs a unique tree that combines feature values with their hierarchy based on expert knowledge or feature relations, organizing it into an optimized 2D matrix for application with Convolutional Neural Networks (CNNs).

 ## Overview

-The project compares the performance of the HERMANN model in four different fields with well-known models.
+The main.py contains the model itself.
+Additionally , the project contains comparison of it's the performance of the HERMANN model in four different fields with well-known models.
 The comparison metrics include accuracy, Area Under the Curve (AUC), and F1 score.

-## Core Component

-The core component of this project is located in the `main.py` file.
-This file contains the implementation of the HERMANN model and the necessary procedures to train and evaluate it.

-## How to Use

-To use the HERMANN model, follow the steps outlined in the `main.py` file.
-The file contains detailed comments and instructions on how to initialize, train, and evaluate the model.

-## Requirements

-- Python 3.9.1
-- PyTorch
-- NumPy
-- Matplotlib
-- Seaborn
-- Scikit-learn

 ## Installation